eatdrinkhealthy/eslint-meteor/README.md

 * [eslint-plugin-jsx-a11y supported rules list](https://github.com/evcohen/eslint-plugin-jsx-a11y#supported-rules)
 * [eslint-plugin-meteor supported rules list](https://www.npmjs.com/package/eslint-plugin-meteor)

+### ESLint for Flow
+If you wish to add eslint checking for flow based rules, an eslint plugin for flow can be added.
+The eslint-plugin-flowtype package, and instructions for installation can be found [here](https://github.com/gajus/eslint-plugin-flowtype).
+Note, this package requires using babel-eslint parser.

+A default set of flow project rules can be found in this repo's `flow.eslintrc.json` file.
+Those rules and settings should be merged in to the project's `.eslintrc.json` file.

 ## Eslint Configuration File Versions
 Typically changes in rules are versioned for ease of reference.
 Versions of eslint rule files can be seen on the [releases](https://github.com/eatdrinkhealthy/eslint-meteor/releases) page.